BUS327 Finansielle kriser: Historie og teori

 The course is in English.
 Incoming students can contact student advisors at the School of Economics and Business (firstname.lastname@example.org) for admission to the course.

-The course is open to all master programmes at NMBU and 3rd year bachelor students enrolled in the bachelor program in Business Administration and bachelor program in Economics.
+The course is open to all master programmes at NMBU and 3rd year bachelor students.